eaedk/web-scraping/selenium/Jumia_SN/ReadMe.md

 A sample of scraped data is bellow.
 ![Téléphones & Tablettes csv](src/phones%20and%20tablets%20csv.png)

+# Usage
+## Initialization
+In the parent folder (=> `selenium` ), open `initialization.ipynb` notebook and execute all the cells to initialize selenium.

+## Scrape
+Open `Jumia_SN.ipynb` notebook ( or other notebooks that scrape information diffrently) and execute all the cells to scrape all the articles of all categories.
+The CSV files in the folder `data` will be updated.

 # Reach me out

 Do not hesitate to do ask questions about the techniques and approaches I apply to scrape a website.